SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 ```

 We can provide a list of types when creating a `IStructuredPredictor`, this will accomplish the same as passing a discriminated union.
-The objective is to force the choice of one of the tyep provided.
+The objective is to force the choice of one of the type provided.
-This makes it easier to write our **plan-execute-eval** loop as a plain and clear csharp algorythm.
+This makes it easier to write our **plan-execute-eval** loop as a plain and clear csharp algorithm.

 For example we can now write a loop that tries to look for more data to answer the user question like this:
 ```cs